sajeetharan/SajeeWeb/blog/2019/05/2019-05-19-how-to-restore-an-angular-application-with-dist-folder/index.md

 ---
-title: "How to restore an Angular application code with dist folder"
+title: How to restore an Angular application code with dist folder
-utcDate: "2019-05-19"
+Date: '2019-05-19'
 categories:
-  - "html"
+  - html
-  - "vscode"
+  - vscode
 tags:
-  - "angular"
+  - angular
-  - "coding"
+  - coding
-  - "engineering"
+  - engineering
-  - "programming"
+  - programming
-coverImage: "revers_01.jpg"
+coverImage: revers_01.jpg
+utcDate: '2025-04-24T09:52:37.576Z'
 ---

 This is going to be a very small blog post, but indeed it will be helpful for lot of Angular developers out there.
 One of the recent question i answered on Stack overflow on how to reverse engineer an [Angular application](https://stackoverflow.com/questions/56197381/i-want-to-decompile-an-angular-7-built-app/56197497#56197497).